Online Teaching Quick Start

 To quickly transition a course online in the event of an emergency, consider the following first.

 - Make early plans: Do what can be reasonably done in advance of the emergency.
 Learn about some critical online teaching tools such as Canvas and Zoom by using these tools to do a few things in advance of critical need.
-If you're already familiar with TRACS, please remember that it is still available for teaching through the end of 2020.
 Think through how to respond in an emergency so that instruction may continue when classroom meetings are not possible.
 Address these plans in your syllabus so students know what will happen if the class meetings are cancelled.

 - Be informed: Campus closures or emergencies are reported via email and the university web site.
 Faculty may expect to get reliable information in this way including estimates of how long classroom meetings might be suspended.
 Academic departments may issue more details and guidance about expectations for faculty in the event that a campus or a building closure occurs.